Our Suggested Itinerary to Discover Tikal and Mayan Civilization in 14 Days

-In the afternoon, discover the archaeological site of Copán in Honduras, close to the border with Guatemala.
-The city enjoyed an important cultural and scientific influence at its peak in the 7th century.
-Its baroque style, its sculptures and its finely ornamented stelae make it one of the most spectacular Mayan cities.
-You can also enjoy a spot of bird watching on the site.
+In the morning, discover the archaeological site of Copán, close to the border with Guatemala.
+The city was an important cultural and scientific influence at its peak in the 7th century.
+IIt’s baroque style, sculptures and finely ornamented steles make it one of the most spectacular Mayan cities.
+You may also enjoy bird watching on site.

 Day 9 : Copan

-Return to Guatemala and travel to Quirigua.
-Visit of the archaeological site in the Motagua Valley.
-Quirigua was an important and respected city during the Mayan classical period (200 – 900 AD).
-The site is particularly renowned for the beauty of its stelae, the highest reaching 10.
-70 metres high and weighing 65 tonnes.
+Return to Guatemala, and travel on to Quirigua.
+The ruins of Quirigua, an archaeological site in the valley of Motagua.
+Quirigua was an important and respected city during the Mayan Classic period (200 – 900 AD).
+The site is particularly famous for the beauty of its steles, the highest reaching 10.70 meters high and 65 tons!

 Transfer by boat to Livingston (private boat).
-We reach by sea the village of Livingston (30mn).
-Part of the population is of Garifuna ethnicity, descendants of black slaves.
-The contrast with the rest of the country is striking.
+Reach Livingston by boat (30 minutes).
+Part of the population is Garifuna ethnicity, descendants of the Black Caribs.
+The contrast with the rest of the country is striking!
 Overnight stay at the hotel Villa Caribe.

 Day 10 : Livingston

 Departure in the morning by boat to an isolated beach near the border with Belize.
-It takes 45 minutes to 1 hour of navigation to reach the Playa Blanca site.
-On the program of this excursion: relaxing on the white sand and swimming in the turquoise water of the Caribbean.
+It takes 45 minutes to 1 hour to reach the Playa Blanca site.
+Spend the day relaxing on the white sands and swimming in the turquoise water of the Caribbean.

 Return to Livingston in the early afternoon.
-Afternoon free.
+Afternoon free to explore.